All Episodes

 And lo and behold, he's not the first Soviet leader to threaten Europe with nukes.

-Brezhnev was constantly threatening Western Europe with uh with nuclear uh strikes, threats, this guy.
+Brezhnev was constantly threatening Western Europe with nuclear strikes, threats, if they didn't stay in line.

 And then I remember, you know, Deng Xiaoping.

-And I said, Yeah, and that that's because Nither Snerdley, we that we must re-reduce tentent.
+And I said, yeah, and that's because Nither Snerdley, we must redo the tentinth.

 And of course, when we do that, they just chuckle and laugh.

-I mean, people to who they are.
+I mean, people are who they are.

-Uh, and no one no amount of trying to make them like us is going to accomplish anything other than making them think we're a bunch of patsies.
+And no amount of trying to make them like us is going to accomplish anything other than making them think we're a bunch of patsies.

 Now, this Putin thing, this is not insignificant.

-You know, there have been reports, and I don't know if these are true, but there have been reports that Russian uh military equipment was seen in Iraq spiriting away something to Syria.
+You know, there have been reports, and I don't know if these are true, but there have been reports that Russian military equipment was seen in Iraq spiriting away something to Syria.

 And our source for this is one of Saddam's ex-generals.

-The Russians were there spiriting the weapons of mass destruction out in trucks and so forth uh across the border into Syria.
+The Russians were there spiriting the weapons of mass destruction out in trucks and so forth across the border into Syria.

-Um with with Putin over there starting to huff and puff about our missile shield.
+Now, with Putin over there starting to huff and puff about our missile shield, I just wonder if this would give Bush an opening.

 Never mind.